jaixrofficial/jaixrofficial/readme.md

-# 🌌 Welcome to Infinitee's Space!
+# 🌌 InfiniteeDev

 ![Banner](https://raw.githubusercontent.com/infiniteedev/infiniteedev/refs/heads/main/assets/images/infinitee.webp)

 ## 🚀 About Me

 Hey there!
-I'm **Jaishakthi**, a passionate developer from Delhi, India, with a keen interest in Minecraft and game development.
-I’m currently focused on creating the **Skyport Panel** to enhance the gaming experience for Minecraft server owners.
+I'm **Jaishakthi**, a passionate gamer and a junior developer from Delhi, India, with a keen interest in Minecraft and game panel management solution.
+I’m currently focused on recreating the **Skyport Panel** to enhance the gaming experience for Minecraft server owners.

 ## 🏰 Minecraft Enthusiast